jwill-8/library-app/README.md

 # Library App

-A simple vanilla JavaScript library tracker where you can add books, toggle read status, and remove books.
+A simple vanilla JavaScript library tracker where you can add books, toggle read status, and remove books - shows my JS abilities.

 ## Live Site